 - an evaluation of the patient’s hearing, sight, heart, lungs, temperature, blood pressure, and pulse readings

-- lab tests (such as blood, urine tests, and possibly spinal fluid) to help eliminate and/or identify additional health problems, such as diabetes, or thyroid or liver problems
+- lab tests ( blood, urine, and possibly spinal fluid examination) may be performed to help eliminate or identify additional health problems, such as diabetes, thyroid, or liver problems

 The most common neuropsychological test is the Mini-Mental State Exam (MMSE).
 The MMSE includes a selection of questions and tasks designed to evaluate a patient’s basic cognitive (mental) status.
-Examples include: do they know today’s date and where they are; can they repeat a list of words or a phrases; can they count backwards from 100 by sevens.
+Examples include questions such as: do they know today’s date and where they are? can they repeat a list of words or a phrases? can they count backwards from 100 by sevens?
 This test is not perfect.
-For example, the results can be affected, by a person’s level of education.
+For example, the results can be affected by a person’s level of education.
 Yet it is a good starting point for assessing AD.

 - MRI (magnetic resonance imaging) and CT (computed tomography) scans: These diagnostic tools can rule out other reasons for AD symptoms, such as brain tumors or blood clots.

-- PET (positron emission tomography) scan: This lets a doctor see levels of brain activity from the use of glucose in specific areas of the brain.
+- PET (positron emission tomography) scan: This allows a doctor to see areas and intensity of metabolic activity in the brain, using radioactive glucose.

 Diagnosing early-onset AD (when symptoms appear in a person well before the age of 60) will likely include genetic testing.